Adrienne Dixon

-Adrienne Dixon is a translator of Dutch and Flemish literature into English.
+Adrienne Dixon (1932-1990) was a translator of Dutch and Flemish literature into English.
 She has translated the work of Cees Nooteboom and several other authors, including Harry Mulisch.
 "Dixon is one of the most prolific translators of Dutch fiction...
 One reviewer even suggested that she should be honoured for what she has done 'to reclaim contemporary Dutch fiction for anglophone readers'."